 Still, if you're not too bothered by the scarce number of branches and a few tech snafus, you might find Capital One 360's banking offerings enough to make up for them.

 However, some other online banks can meet or beat these rates.
-For example, Ally Bank pays an APY of 0.60% on accounts with daily balances over $15,000 (although Ally’s rate for a smaller balance is currently worse than Capital One’s, at 0.10%).
+For example, Ally Bank pays an APY of 0.25% on accounts with daily balances over $15,000 (although Ally's rate for a smaller balance is the same as Capital One's, at 0.10%).

 But what makes Capital One 360 accounts really attractive is the fact that they're free.
 That's right — Capital One charges zero fees for 360 Checking accounts.
 The bank will even throw in your first checkbook free.